bloczjs/mdx/packages/mdx-live/README.md

 Since the v0.2.0, it's based on MDX v2.
 It you want to use it with MDX v1, you can look at the [v0.1.0](https://github.com/bloczjs/mdx/tree/v0.1.0).

+## ESM

+⚠️ This package is only published as an ESM package, it doesn't provide any CJS exports.
+The reason behind this is because MDX switch to ESM only in their v2 too (see https://mdxjs.com/migrating/v2/#esm).\
+And as you'll also need regular MDX packages to make this one work, we also switched to ESM.

 ## How to use

 ### Simple MDX